poojith7/DEVREV/README.md

 # DEVREV
-Created a backend for covid management system using java spring boot and frontend for library management using react js
+Created a backend for covid management system using java spring boot